 I call for tamarind paste or tamarind water in a lot of my recipes, which is no surprise given that I spend so much time writing about Southeast Asian cuisine.
 Tamarind is a souring agent commonly used in the region, but also in worcestershire sauce back home.
 Also, when mixed with sugar syrup, lime juice, and fizzy water, it makes an ace summer drink that would probably be even better with gin (someone please report back).

 Every once in awhile a reader contacts me to ask if x brand of tamarind something or other is suitable in a given recipe.
-I have opinions about everything, tamarind included, and I’m going to share them here (just the opinions about tamarind, but let me know if you want to hear about other opinions such as how my cats are probably better than yours).
+I have opinions about everything, tamarind included, and I’m going to share them here (just the opinions about tamarind, but let me know if you want to hear my opinions about anything else).

 The difference between tamarind pulp and tamarind paste (or concentrate)